GaitContour: Efficient Gait Recognition based on a Contour-Pose Representation: Introduction

-We find that Contour-Pose, when used in place of conventional pose keypoints, can already improve the performances of prior point-based gait recognition models~\cite{zhang2023spatial, teepe2021gaitgraph, teepe2022towards}.
-However, these methods are designed for sparse pose keypoints, and have higher compute costs given the larger amount of point inputs in Contour-Pose and the quadratic complexity of Transformers.
-We find that most of the computation in a Transformer focuses on relationships that may not be useful, \eg, the attention between contour points of the head and the contour points of the legs may not have much correlation.
-To this end, we propose GaitContour, a Transformer-based method that is designed in a local-to-global fashion to maximize performance and efficiency.
-GaitContour has two stages: a Local Contour-Pose Transformer (Local-CPT), and a Global Pose-Feature Transformer (Global-PFT).
+In light of this consideration, we propose GaitContour, a Transformer-based method that is designed in a local-to-global fashion to maximize performance and efficiency.
+GaitContour operates in two stages: a Local Contour-Pose Transformer (Local-CPT), and a Global Pose-Feature Transformer (Global-PFT).
 As contour points are defined with respect to keypoints, we propose a Local-CPT to extract local features of the specific regions using shared weights.
-This design allows us to both reduce the overall model parameters, and improve inference speed compared to an all-to-all attention mechanism.
-Local-CPT's outputs are aggregated to form global keypoint features, which go through a Global-PFT.
-Global-PFT then focuses on a sparse set of global keypoint features to generate human IDs.
-As demonstrated in ~\cref{fig:comparison}, GaitContour achieves much better efficiency/performance balance.
-In fact, GaitContour can achieve similar or better performance compared to silhouette-based approaches on challenging datasets, while using a fraction of the cost in terms of model size, template size, and FLOPs.
-This efficiency also scales well with a larger temporal window size compared to silhouette-based methods.
+This design reduces the number of model parameters and allows for sharing the general low-level features.
+Local-CPT's outputs are aggregated to form global keypoint features.
+The Global-PFT focuses on this sparse set of global keypoint features to generate human IDs.